Soybean501/clipvox-ai/README.md

 # ClipVox

 ClipVox is a Next.js 14 App Router application that helps teams generate narration-ready scripts tailored to their projects.
-This MVP covers secure authentication, project & script management, OpenAI-powered script generation, and the groundwork for future audio/video workflows.
+This MVP covers secure authentication, project & script management, OpenAI-powered script generation, instant voiceovers, and the groundwork for future audio/video workflows.

 ## Quick start